Sri Lanka resorts and tea breaks

-On the same road from Kandy to Nuwara Eliya, a former tea planter’s bungalow has been converted with panache in a chintzy colonial style next to the renowned, visitor-friendly Labookellie Tea Factory.
-Taprospa Labookellie Villa has three bungalows, each with a Jacuzzi overlooking the garden and valley, , and an in-house qualified masseuse on call to soothe limbs aching from hiking in the hills.
+On the road from Kandy to Nuwara Eliya, a former tea planter’s bungalow has been converted with panache in a chintzy colonial style next to the renowned, visitor-friendly Labookellie Tea Factory.
+Taprospa Labookellie Villa has three bungalows, each with a Jacuzzi overlooking the garden and valley, and an in-house qualified masseuse on call to soothe limbs aching from hiking in the hills.
 It’s billed as being “boutique luxury in harmony with nature.”

 Inland parkland retreats

-Farther inland in the heart of tea country, await four bungalows from Ceylon Tea Trails.
+Farther inland in the heart of tea country, await five bungalows from Ceylon Tea Trails.
 Spread out across the countryside, each house comes with its own character.
 Whether you opt for a colonial experience or something more modern, you’ll appreciate the landscape and atmosphere at more than 4,000ft above sea level.
-Tranquil surrounds come with butler, chef, and house attendants in tow, and you can book an entire cottage or just one of the rooms.
+Tranquil surrounds come with butler, chef, and house attendants in tow, and you can book an entire bungalow or just one of the rooms.